How open are hybrid journals included in transformative agreements?: Methods

 This study combines data from multiple publicly available sources, as shown in Figure \ref{fig:data_workflow}.
 Initially, transformative agreement data retrieved from cOAlition S Journal Checker Tool\footnote{\url{https://www.coalition-s.org/blog/enabling-accurate-results-within-the-journal-checker-tool/}} provided information about journal portfolios and participating institutions.
 After identifying hybrid journals by excluding fully open access journals, Crossref (Hendricks et al., 2020) served as the primary data source for article-level metadata including Creative Commons (CC) license information to indicate open access availability on publisher websites.
-To determine open access articles published through transformative agreements, first author affiliations from OpenAlex (Priem et al., 2022) were subsequently linked to eligible institutions according to the transformative agreement data.
+Because of a lack of comprehensive publicly available invoicing data, open access articles published through transformative agreements were determined by linking first author affiliations from OpenAlex (Priem et al., 2022) to eligible institutions according to the transformative agreement data.
 In the following, the steps are described in detail.